Nikhil9786/Linear-Models-of-Supervised-Learning/README.md

-# Implementation of Simple Machine Learning Problems
+# Linear Models of Supervised Learning
 This assignment was completed under the course Introduction to Machine Learning(CSE574) in University at Buffalo

 * **Problem 1** - Linear Regression with Direct Minimization